jabranr/lassi/README.md

 }
 ```

-Modify the route definition to use controller.
+Modify the route's definition to use controller.

 ```php
 $app->get('/goodbye', '\Lassi\Controller\WelcomeController:goodbye');